-Provide zinc-coated reinforcing steel in structures that is hot-dip galvanized in accordance with ASTM A 767, Class I Coating.
-Galvanize the steel bars after fabrication and after shop-bending of bent bars.
+- Provide zinc-coated reinforcing steel in structures that is hot-dip galvanized in accordance with ASTM A 767, Class I Coating.
+Galvanize the steel bars after fabrication.
+Do not use hot-dipped galvanized rebar produced by the water quenching method. - Provide zinc-coated reinforcing steel in structures that is continuously hot-dipped in accordance with ASTM A 1094.